• 5 min read

 If any of the above applies to your situation, it may be worth exploring ready properties or nearly completed developments instead.
 Speaking with an experienced real estate advisor can help you assess the best option for your needs.

-There are a number of benefits of buying off-plan property in Dubai, but it also requires careful research and realistic expectations.
+There are many benefits of buying off-plan property in Dubai, but it also requires careful research and realistic expectations.
 Here are some key points to keep in mind:

 When planning an off-plan purchase, you should be prepared for potential changes to the completion date.
 If you have a specific move-in deadline, you should factor in possible delays or consider whether it is better to buy a ready property.